 For instance, you can try negotiating a lease buyout.
 Or, you can offer to take the burden of finding a new tenant.

 For the most part, your landlord will hold you to the lease terms.
 Check whether your lease has a provision for an early termination clause.
-Generally, if it does, you’ll be required to provide prior notice and pay an early termination fee.
+Generally, you’ll be required to provide prior notice and pay an early termination fee if it does.

 If the lease doesn’t make a provision for early lease termination in Georgia, ask if it’s okay to sublet.
 This allows the lease to stand while another tenant pays the original tenant’s rent.
 However, some leases don’t have such a provision.